G1ANT-Robot/G1ANT.Addon/G1ANT.Addon.Net/G1ANT.Addon.Net/Commands/MailImapCommand.md

 ## Description

-This command uses the IMAP protocol to check an email inbox and allows the user to analyze their messages received within a specified time range, with the option to consider only unread messages and/or mark all of the checked ones as read.
+This command uses the IMAP protocol to check an email inbox and allows the user to analyze their messages received within a specified time span, with the option to consider only unread messages and/or mark all of the checked ones as read.
 The result of the command is a list of mail variables — please refer to [mail structure](G1ANT.Language/G1ANT.Language/Structures/MailStructure.md) to see what elements are stored in. it.

 | Argument               | Type                                                         | Required | Default Value                                                | Description                                                  |
 | ---------------------- | ------------------------------------------------------------ | -------- | ------------------------------------------------------------ | ------------------------------------------------------------ |